 - Scalable and Maintainable Application (this section will cover how to tackle hardware/software faults, maintain performance, and handle complexity)

 - Data Models and Query Languages (query language for data, graph-like data models, foundation of data logs)

 - Storage and Retrieval (data structure, hash indexes, data warehousing)

 - Encoding and Evolution (JSON, XML and binary variants, data flow modes)

-Distributed Data: By this time, you must have understood the basics of a system design, now is the time to get into its skin and to explore some advanced level details in system design.
+Distributed Data: By this time, you must have understood the basics of a system design, now is the time to get into its skin and explore some advanced-level details in system design.

 - Replication (synchronous vs asynchronous, use cases of multi-leader replication, detecting concurrent writes)

 - Partitioning (replication and partitioning, secondary index and partitioning, rebalancing partitions, parallel query execution)

 - Transactions (single and multi-object operations, preventing lost updates, serializability, two-phase locking (2PL), serializable snapshot isolation (SSI), actual serial execution)